 Maneck Bhujwala is a Zoroastrian priest and Advisor to The Guibord Center.
 In this event, he introduced Zoroastrianism, or Zarathushti – the name Zoroastrians use.
 One of the oldest religions still practiced today, Zarathushti traces its roots back 4000 years to Persia.

 How does an ancient religion fit into modern-day society?
 And how did followers keep Zarathushti alive throughout thousands of years of struggle with other emerging religions?

 Maneck Bhujwala, born in India, has an MSEE, an MBA, and an MA in interfaith action.
-Co-founder of Zoroastrian Associations in Southern and Northern California, he represents the Zoroastrian community at interfaith events.
+Co-founder of Zoroastrian associations in Southern and Northern California, he represents the Zoroastrian community at interfaith events.

-He writes articles for the news media, speaks at schools and conferences, and serves Parsi and Iranian communities as a volunteer priest.
+Maneck writes articles for the news media, speaks at schools and conferences, and serves Parsi and Iranian communities as a volunteer priest.